 Who Needs a Low Oxalate Diet?

-Low oxalate diets are typically recommended in relation to kidney stones.
+Low oxalate diets are typically recommended in relation to kidney stones, not for weight loss.
 This dietary approach is known to help clear kidney stones and prevent them from forming in the first place.
 (4, 5)

 Health care providers and dietitians also recommend a low oxalate diet to those who have noticeable urine oxalate levels.
 (6)